openregister/demo-cookie-cutter/README.md

 demo-cookie-cutter
 ==================

-A template for flask applications using [cookiecutter](https://github.com/audreyr/cookiecutter).
+A template for a python3 flask application using [cookiecutter](https://github.com/audreyr/cookiecutter).
 This cookie cutter template has been very heavily influenced by [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask)

 ####Prerequisites

-1. Python (2 or 3)
+1. Python 3
+2. Virtualenv and VirtualenvWrapper

 ####How to use it

 Install cookiecutter (in it's own virtualenv would be a smashing idea)
 ```
-mkvirtualenv cookiecutter
+mkvirtualenv  --python=/path/to/required/python3 cookiecutter
 pip install cookiecutter
 ```

 Clone the repo and then run cookiecutter with the directory you just checked out as an argument: